 Nitrogen deficiency is recognized by the yellowing of older leaves, slowing or stopping of growth.
 Leaves may drop sooner than expected.
 Excess nitrogen is recognized by extremely fast growth, resulting in long, spindly, weak shoots with dark green leaves.

 Phosphorus (P) is important for healthy roots and is used more heavily during blooming and seed set.
 Phosphorus is easily rendered unavailable to plants when the pH is slightly unbalanced.
 It is released in soil through decomposing organic matter.

 Phosphorus deficiency is recognized by dull green leaves and purplish stems.
 The plant is generally unhealthy, sometimes yellowing.
 Lack of blooming with lush green foliage may also indicated a lack of phosphorus.
-Organic phosphorus can be found in rock phosphate, bone meal and various liquid organic fertilizers such as fish emulsion.
+Organic phosphorus can be found in rock phosphate, bone meal and various liquid organic fertilizers such as Neptune’s Harvest Fish & Seaweed.

 Potassium (K), sometimes known as potash, is important for general health of plants.
 It is key in the formation of cholorphyll and other plant compounds.
 Potassium is also known to help with disease resistance.